jayaram998/Digital-Verilog-project/README.md

 Design and testbench systemverilog code
 Simulation tool is https://www.edaplayground.com/

-Write both design and testbench code and save before the code.
+Write both design and testbench code and save it before run the code.

 Here is tool setting